Marvel Cinematic Universe: Phase Three: Avengers: Endgame (2019)

 After half of all life in the universe was killed due to the actions of Thanos in Infinity War, the remaining Avengers and their allies must reassemble to revert those actions in one final stand.

 The film was announced in October 2014 as Avengers: Infinity War – Part 2.
 In April 2015, it was revealed that Anthony and Joe Russo would direct the film and in May, that Christopher Markus and Stephen McFeely would write the screenplay.
 In July 2016, the title was temporarily changed to Untitled Avengers, before the actual title was revealed as Avengers: Endgame in December 2018.
 Brolin reprises his role as Thanos, and is part of an ensemble cast featuring many actors who have appeared in other MCU films.
 Filming began in August 2017 in Atlanta, and ended in January 2018.
 The film was released on April 26, 2019.

 Endgame begins three weeks after the events of Infinity War, before jumping ahead five years.
 It does not have a post-credits scene, but features the sound of an Iron Man suit being hammered at the end of the credits as a callback to the first MCU film Iron Man.
 A teaser trailer for Spider-Man: Far From Home was played after the credits in some screenings of the film a week after it was first released.
-Endgame was intended to mark the final appearances of Robert Downey Jr. as Tony Stark and Chris Evans as Steve Rogers, though both actors later returned to the franchise in different roles.
+Endgame was intended to mark the final appearances of Robert Downey Jr. as Tony Stark and Chris Evans as Steve Rogers, though both actors later returned to the franchise.